nicklafferty/craftycody/content/crafts/jigsaw-review.md

 ## Summary

 I'm incredibly happy with this little saw.
 It's been invaluable to me and I still use this for its portability and quickness.
+It's an affordable first saw for any hobbyist and has a multitude of uses that something like a circular saw might not.